O r c h e s t r a

 2008, 15 mins - picc, fl, ob, cl, bcl, bn, hn, trp, trb, 2perc, hp, strings & piano

-Prismatic, commissioned piece by the Seoul Philharmonic Orchestra, was composed between June 2007 and August 2008 in Thessaloniki, Greece.
+Prismatic, commissioned piece by the Seoul Philharmonic Orchestra for the Unsuk Chin's 'Ars Nova' Series, was composed between June 2007 and August 2008 in Thessaloniki, Greece.

 It lasts about 15 minutes and is scored for solo piano and 21 performers.
 It was first performed by the Seoul Philharmonic Orchestra and pianist Sooyeon Lim under the direction of Roland Kluttig in Sejong Chamber Hall, Seoul on 25 October 2008.